ramgorthi04/gist/code_hints.md

     for key in result_keys[:2]:
         del result[key]

-# Return just this result
+# The 'result' dictionary contains our final result, no need to return it
+result = result
 ```